dorukkilitcioglu/dorukkilitcioglu.github.io/_posts/2018-10-08-recommender-filter-serendipity.md

     </figure>
 </div>

-Of course, this seemingly runs contrary to the previous notion of getting relevant recommendations, if that will hit a point of diminishing returns.
+Of course, this seemingly runs contrary to the previous notion of getting relevant recommendations; that will hit a point of diminishing returns.
 The key aspect here is timing: you are likely to get sick of seeing the same type of recommendations (based on your historical data) during a single visit to a website, but when you come back a week later, you don't want to start from somewhere far away from your historical data.

 Recommender systems typically make the distinction between historical and contextual (session-based) recommendations.
 Historical recommenders make use of the full extent of your historical data to find the next thing you would want to watch, while contextual recommenders take a look at your current session (think of it like the last hour of your Spotify/Youtube session) and predict what would best fit to you _right now_.